kgateway-dev/kgateway.io/content/docs/reference/contribution/add-docs.md

 ## Hugo shortcodes

 As mentioned earlier, the documentation in the {{< reuse "docs/snippets/product-name.md" >}} project is built by using the static site generator Hugo.
 Hugo uses reusable templates, commonly referred to as shortcodes, to display, style, and render site elements, such as tables, videos, or cards and to manage the content for these elements more easily.
-Supported shortcodes can be found [here](https://github.com/k8sgateway/k8sgateway.io/tree/main/layouts/shortcodes) as well as [here](https://github.com/imfing/hextra/tree/main/exampleSite/content/docs/guide/shortcodes).
+Supported shortcodes can be found in the [{{< reuse "docs/snippets/product-name.md" >}} project repo](https://github.com/k8sgateway/k8sgateway.io/tree/main/layouts/shortcodes) as well as the [Hextra Hugo theme](https://github.com/imfing/hextra/tree/main/exampleSite/content/docs/guide/shortcodes).

 Review common shortcodes that you find throughout the documentation: